itsjunetime/smserver/README.md

 ### Dependencies
 - libsmserver, the tweak which allows sending texts with this app.
 You can get it from [here](https://github.com/iandwelker/libsmserver).
+- Some signing service/bypass -- Whether this be signing via Xcode, AltServer, etc. or using AppSync Unified to bypass signing checks, any works.
+I'd recommend AppSync since you won't have to manually sign and you can install either the .deb or .ipa, but if that doesn't work for you, then feel free to sign & install the .ipa.
+I'll look into making this not required soon, but it may not be for a while.

 ## To Install
 This is definitely still in Beta stages; there are still issues and many features that need to be implemented.
 You have two options for installing: Using the provided .deb or .ipa or building from source.
 If you want to use the .deb or .ipa, simply download it from the `package` subdirectory here.